Orleans Justice Center Inmate Bail & Bonds

 Paying an Inmate's Bail or Bond in Orleans Parish

-The Orleans Parish Sheriff recommends that you use a bail bond agent licensed to do business in Orleans Parish.
+The Orleans Parish Sheriff recommends that you might want to use a bail bond agent licensed to do business in Orleans Parish.

 Call 504-202-9339 to find out the exact bond (plus other fees) amount, or look it up online by looking up the information on the Orleans Parish inmate locator.